Holding Deposit post tenant fee ban

 What was decided and why?

-2. This made the deadline for agreement date the 30July (day 15 after the holding deposit was paid) which both parties agreed to
+2. This made the deadline for agreement date the 30 July (the 15th day after the holding deposit was paid) and which the evidence confirmed both parties initially agreed to

-3. The agent if they were going to enter into the agreement
+3. The agent offered the prospective tenant until the 24 July to confirm if they were going to enter into the agreement

-4. The agent offered the prospective tenant until the 24 July to confirm their position.
-They took all reasonable attempts to make sure the tenancy was going ahead, but heard nothing more until after the30 July when it became clear, the tenancy was not going to start
+4. The agent, having made all reasonable attempts to make sure the tenancy went ahead, heard nothing more until after the 30 July and the tenancy did not start

-ii. the agent had not provided the reasons for keeping the holding deposit, in writing within 7 days after the ‘deadline for agreement’ has passed
+5. While the prospective tenant had not kept to the 'deadline for agreement’ date, the agent had not provided the tenant with a draft tenancy agreement or reasons for keeping the holding deposit, in wirting within 7 days after the 'deadline for agreement' has passed which is a requirement under the Tenant Fees Act, so the full holding deposit was repayable

 How can you avoid this happening in future?

-• A tenant must be clearly told why you are requesting a holding deposit, the amount required and in what circumstances it can be retained
+• a tenant must be clearly told why you are requesting a holding deposit, the amount required and in what circumstances it can be retained

 Part of the Brown & Brown Team